segunajibola/segunajibola/README.md

 ### I'm a front-end web developer
 I create stuff on Design and Development, love learning new things about JavaScript every day. <br> <br>
 I enjoy helping others and sharing my little knowledge on [Twitter](https://twitter.com/iamsegunajibola) about Web development and coding in general. <br> <br>
-I blog about JavaScript once per week on [Hashnode](https://hashnode.com/@segunajibola), but unlike Twitter, I suck on publishing on Hashnode consistently😞 .
+I blog about JavaScript weekly on [Hashnode](https://hashnode.com/@segunajibola), but unlike Twitter, I suck on publishing on Hashnode consistently😞 .

 Anyway, you can check me on: <br>
 * [Twitter](https://twitter.com/iamsegunajibola) and <br>